-NBC Sports Group Sunday announced that it has struck a multi-year deal for expanded coverage of the French Open.
+Continuing to line up sports rights as it takes on powerhouse ESPN, the NBC Sports Group and its NBC Sports Network Sunday announced that it has struck a multi-year deal for expanded coverage of the French Open.

-The deal extends coverage through 2024 and includes expanded digital rights and 10 more hours of coverage on NBC, including Memorial Day coverage and the women's semifinals.
+The deal extends coverage through 2024 and includes expanded digital rights and 10 more hours of coverage including Memorial Day coverage and the women's semifinals.

 "The French Open is one of the world's most celebrated sports events," said Jon Miller, president of programming for NBC Sports and NBC Sports Network in a statement.
 "This ground-breaking agreement will extend our relationship with Roland Garros through 2024, and provides tennis fans with more comprehensive coverage than ever before, including live streaming of more matches."